TimTimTimTimTimTimTimTimo/check24-best-combination-challenge/README.md

 ## Possible Future Optimizations

 ### 1. Precalculating/Caching
-One obvious optimization would be to implement precalculation and caching for popular queries.
-Frequently used queries could be precalculated and stored in a cache, which could then evict entries on an LRU (Least Recently Used) basis.
-A more advanced approach might involve using the results of previous queries to guide the algorithm for new ones.
-If a previous solution covers a subset of the current games, we could skip parts of the algorithm or leverage that partial result to speed up the process.
+Popular queries could be precalculated and cached, with an LRU eviction strategy.
+Advanced caching could reuse results from previous queries that cover subsets of the current games to skip parts of the algorithm or guide execution.

 ### 2. Enhancing the Algorithm
-There are definitely parts of the algorithm that could be optimized further:
+Parts of the algorithm could be further optimized:
-- **SIMD (Single Instruction, Multiple Data):** Using SIMD could speed up coverage calculations.
-I experimented with this approach, but the results didn’t lead to performance improvements.
-However, I believe it could be beneficial with further tuning.
+- **SIMD:** SIMD could speed up coverage calculations, though initial attempts showed no improvements.
-- **Alternative Data Structures:** Replacing the `uncovered_games_map` with a simple vector of game IDs could be an interesting tradeoff.
-This might simplify parts of the algorithm and could potentially open the door to SIMD optimizations for coverage calculations.
+- **Simpler Data Structures:** Replacing `uncovered_games_map` with a vector of game IDs could simplify logic and enable SIMD optimizations.

 ### 3. Switching the Algorithm
-Another possibility is to replace the custom algorithm with a **linear programming (LP)** approach.
-The problem could be modeled as an LP problem and solved using a dedicated solver library.
-I opted not to pursue this route, as I felt it was less interesting and believed that a custom solution like mine could perform just as well, if not better.
-In fact, a comparison with a similar implementation by a friend for this challenge suggests that my approach is on par with LP-based solutions in terms of performance.
+The problem could be solved using linear programming (LP) and dedicated solvers.
+While I chose a custom solution for its flexibility and learning opportunities, comparisons suggest its performance is on par with LP-based approaches.

 ### Conclusion
-While the current implementation is optimized for performance, there is always room for further improvement.
-Future optimizations could focus on caching, algorithmic enhancements, or even exploring alternative approaches like linear programming.
-Regardless, the current solution is efficient and performs well, and the experience of building and fine-tuning this system has been valuable for learning and improvement.
+The current implementation performs well, but caching, algorithm refinements, or LP solvers could unlock further improvements.
+These options provide a solid foundation for future work.

 ## Application Structure and Tech Stack